VIMS in Antarctica

 Antarctica is a land of superlatives—the world's coldest, windiest, highest, and driest landmass.
 It's also home base for a wide range of oceanographic research by VIMS faculty, staff, and students.
 As surprising as it may seem, much of this work has direct connections to our local waters.

-VIMS scientists Bob Diaz, Rob Hale, Mark Patterson, Walker Smith, Debbie Steinberg, Kam Tang, and others are studying Antarctica's coastal waters and marine life to help better understand, conserve, and manage the polar ecosystem—and to shed light on Virginia's possible climate-change future.
+VIMS scientists Bob Diaz, Rob Hale, Mark Patterson, Walker Smith, Debbie Steinberg, Kam Tang, and others study Antarctica's coastal waters and marine life to help better understand, conserve, and manage the polar ecosystem—and to shed light on Virginia's possible climate-change future.
 Their work is funded largely through the National Science Foundation's Office of Polar Programs.

 Smith—who has conducted research in Antarctic waters since the early 1980s—has literally written the book on polar phytoplankton (and edited the multi-volume Polar Oceanography).
 His studies of microscopic floating plants in the Southern Ocean help reveal the fundamental workings and year-to-year variability of the Antarctic marine food web.